mverouden/blogdown-academic/content/post/2020-04-06-r-installation-windows-10/index.md

 ![Component selection during R installation.](3-install-r-select-components.png)

 6. After selecting the components to install the startup options need to be set.
-Select, as shown below, the customized startup by selecting the ‘Yes’ radiobutton followed by clicking on the ‘Next’ button.
+Select, as shown below, the customized startup by selecting the ‘Yes’ radio button followed by clicking on the ‘Next’ button.

 ![Customized startup selection during R installation.](4-install-r-startup-options.png)

-7. The first startup options to set is the Display Mode, as show below.
-Select the Single Document Interface by selecting the ‘SDI (separate windows)’ radiobutton as displayed and clicking on the ‘Next’ button.
+7. The first startup option to set is the Display Mode, as show below.
+Select the Single Document Interface by selecting the ‘SDI (separate windows)’ radio button as displayed and clicking on the ‘Next’ button.

 ![Display mode selection during R installation.](5-install-r-display-mode.png)